 Provide better representation of impairments or beneficial use support within a waterbody.

-Major updates required reassigning LOEs to the correct waterbody reaches or segments, then reassessing the data.
-Minor updates included only visual corrections to the map, where LOEs had been appropriately assigned to the corresponding waterbody or segment in previous integrated report assessments.
-Mapping updates are described in Table 6-3.
+Major revisions required reassigning LOEs to the correct waterbody reaches or segments, then reassessing the data.
+Minor revisions included only visual corrections to the map, where LOEs had been appropriately assigned to the corresponding waterbody or segment in previous integrated report assessments.
+Mapping revisions are described in Table 6-3.

-Table 6-3: San Diego Mapping Updates Completed During the 2020-2022 Integrated Report Cycle
+Table 6-3: San Diego Mapping Revisions Completed During the 2020-2022 Integrated Report Cycle